jaredstang/hello-world/README.md

 # hello-world

 My name is Jared.
-Hello world.
+Hello Earthlings.

+Adding in some new information to pull into the main branch.